bjlittle/geovista/README.md

 Bring your data alive with GeoVista! 🚀

+Tempted?
 Keen to know more?
 Well, let's begin ...

 ## Motivation